-During the financial year ended 30 June 2022, nil ordinary shares were issued due to the vesting of Performance Rights.
-Subsequent to year end on 18 July 2022, 50,000 Performance Rights vested and were converted into ordinary shares.
+During the financial year ended 30 June 2023, 50,000 ordinary shares were issued due to the vesting of Performance Rights.

 RISK MANAGEMENT

 GR Engineering has risk management policies and procedures in place to provide early identification of business risks and to monitor the mitigation of those risks across all aspects of the business.
 These include risk assessment in the project negotiation and delivery phase, treasury management risk, credit risk and responses to pandemic related risks.
 We also identify and track appropriate mitigation actions for identified risks.